jeffochoa/validator-factory/README.md

 ```

 If your plan is to use a custom rule object you would generally call the `trans` helper inside your `messages()` method when working inside of Laravel.
-However you will not have access tot he `trans` helper outside of Laravel so you will need to use `ValidatorFactory::trans($key)` instead.
+However you will not have access to the `trans` helper outside of Laravel so you will need to use `ValidatorFactory::trans($key)` instead.